Xiaoyu-Lu/ElasticSearch_WAPO/README.md

 2. [Second progress report](static/second-progress-report.pdf)
 3. [First progress report](static/first-progress-report.pdf)

-To request access to [our group project Drive folder](https://docs.google.com/presentation/d/1HTkCJlzAnj8yXIFBNF6eq5ENkHxQzlOOcpZ7FZK-RB0/edit?usp=sharing) containing all code, documentations, and data, you'll need to contact one of the group members.
+To request access to [our group project Drive folder](https://docs.google.com/presentation/d/1HTkCJlzAnj8yXIFBNF6eq5ENkHxQzlOOcpZ7FZK-RB0/edit?usp=sharing) containing all documentations and essential datasets, you'll need to contact one of the group members.

 ### TREC Topic Number
 In this project, we specifically examined the effect of our approaches on one of [TREC 2018 topics](https://trec.nist.gov/data/core/topics2018.txt), #805, which includes the following fields: